-Our Board has adopted a set of Corporate Governance Guidelines, a Code of Business Integrity for directors and employees and a Supplemental Code of Ethics (collectively, our "Code").
+Our Board has adopted a Code of Business Integrity for directors, officers and employees of the Company and a Supplemental Code of Ethics for the Chief Executive Officer, the Chief Financial Officer and other senior financial officers of the Company (collectively, our "Code").
+Our Board has also adopted a set of Corporate Governance Guidelines.
 A copy of each of these documents, along with the charters of each of the committees described above, is available on the Company's website at www.bristowgroup.com by clicking "Investors," then "Governance" and then "Governance Documents" and is also available to stockholders in print without charge upon written request to our Corporate Secretary at 3151 Briarpark Drive, Suite 700, Houston, Texas 77042.

-Our Code applies to all directors and employees, including the Chief Executive Officer, the Chief Financial Officer and all senior financial officers.
 Our Code covers topics including, but not limited to, conflicts of interest, insider trading, competition and fair dealing, discrimination and harassment, international trade regulations, confidentiality, compliance procedures and employee complaint procedures.
 Our Board periodically reviews and revises our Code, as it deems appropriate.